BorisMolch/pfrontend-temp/content/blog/at-awe-eu-we-re-talking-patch-and-transformative-play-in-the-metaverse.md

 date = 2022-10-21T03:00:00Z
 description = "It's a busy day for Patch at AWE EU, the hub for the XR ecosystem.
-We're pitching Patch competitively, and joining a packed conversation on the power of play. " image = "/uploads/aweeu2022bg.jpg" slug = "" title = "At AWE EU, we're talking Patch and transformative play in the metaverse " type = "post"
+We're pitching Patch competitively, and joining a packed conversation on the power of play. " image = "/uploads/aweeu2022bg.jpg" slug = "patch-aweEU" title = "At AWE EU, we're pitching Patch and talking play in the metaverse " type = "post"

 +++